kbengine/kbengine.github.com/docs/build.md

 	3: On Linux compiled as python Unable to initialize because the situation can not be normal operation (this is a bug http://bugs.python.org/issue11320):

+		You can execute the following command to solve this problem

 		[root @ localhost ~] cd src\lib\python
 		[root @ localhost ~] ./configure